 You May Like

-He made his stage debut in 1941 for George Bernard Shaw's play ‘The Doctor's Dilemma’.
-A year later, he was seen in Broadway productions, ‘The Morning Star’ opposite Emlyn Williams’.
-Same year, his second Broadway performance was released under the title ‘The Willow and I’, alongside Edward Pawley.
+He made his stage debut in 1941 in George Bernard Shaw's play ‘The Doctor's Dilemma.’
+A year later, he was seen in the Broadway production of ‘The Morning Star’ opposite Emlyn Williams.
+The same year, he gave his second Broadway performance alongside Edward Pawley in ‘The Willow and I.’

-In 1953, he was cast alongside Audrey Hepburn in her Oscar-winning role for the movie, ‘Roman Holiday’.
+In 1953, he was cast alongside Audrey Hepburn in her Oscar-winning role in the movie ‘Roman Holiday.’

-The later films of the 1950s decade include, ‘The Moby Dick’, ‘The Man in the Gray Flannel Suit’, ‘The Big Country’ and ‘On the Beach’.
+During the 1950s, he was seen in movies, such as ‘The Moby Dick,’ ‘The Man in the Gray Flannel Suit,’ ‘The Big Country,’ and ‘On the Beach.’

 Continue Reading Below

-In 1970, rumors of him being the possible Democratic candidate for the office of the California Governor started doing the rounds due to his unflinching trust and support for the party.
-However, he clarified that had no intentions of holding a political office.
+In 1970, rumors of him being the possible Democratic candidate for the office of the California governor started doing the rounds due to his unflinching trust and support for the party.
+However, he clarified that he had no intention of holding a political office.

-Year 1991 witnessed the release of his last film, ‘Other People’s Money’.
-In it, he played the role of a business owner who was trying to prevent his company from a takeover bid by a Wall Street liquidator.
-He retired from films thereon and dedicated his time touring the world.
+The year 1991 witnessed the release of his last film ‘Other People’s Money.’
+In the film, he played the role of a business owner who tries to prevent his company from being taken over by a Wall Street liquidator.
+He retired from films thereafter and spent his time touring around the world.